-- 1 Click Tools > Customization.
+- 1 Click Tools Doptions Customization.

-- 2 In the Customization list of categories, click Command bars.
+- 2 Click Command bars.

 - 3 Click Status bar, and enable the check box.

 - 4 Choose one of the following options from the Button list box:

 - Small

 - Medium

 - Large

 Only toolbar items you have added to the status bar are affected by resizing.
 The size of the default icons remains unchanged.